My electrical wiring won't turn on

 Electrical

-The answer to 'my electrical wiring won't turn on' is that there are several common causes, such as a tripped circuit breaker, a faulty switch or outlet, or a problem with the wiring itself.
-Symptoms can include no power to the affected area, flickering lights, or sparks or burning smells.
-Solutions may involve resetting the breaker, replacing a switch or outlet, or identifying and repairing damaged wiring.
+The answer to 'my electrical wiring won't turn on' is that there are several common causes, such as a tripped circuit breaker, faulty wiring, or a problem with the electrical panel.
+Symptoms may include lights not turning on, outlets not working, or the circuit breaker tripping repeatedly.

 Frequently Asked Questions